gewaleelek/medrec-docker/README.md

 * Docker

 ## Instructions
-1. Download this repo as a zip
+1. Download this repo as a zip and extract it somewhere
+2. Open your terminal and go into the extracted directory
+3. `docker build .`

 ## Notes
 1. This requires a considerable amount of disk space because there's just a lot of dependencies to install